-The Church is headquartered in Salt Lake City and is led by President Thomas S. Monson, twelve apostles, and other general officers including the leadership of the Relief Society, the Church’s women’s organization.
+The Church is headquartered in Salt Lake City and is led by President Russell Nelson, twelve apostles, and other general officers including the leadership of the Relief Society, the Church’s women’s organization.

 Mormons worship Jesus Christ as the Son of God and the Savior who atoned for the sins of all humanity.